RDaviDRodr/Seguidores-Instagram/README.md

 - **Proven Results**: Thousands of users are already growing their profiles with minimal effort.
 - **Perfect for Any Niche**: Works for influencers, businesses, and even **hot/adult niches**.

-**Keywords Integrated:** "melhor ferramenta automação Instagram", "como crescer no Instagram automaticamente".
+**Keywords Integrated:** "melhor ferramenta automação Instagram", "como crescer no Instagram automaticamente", "ganhar seguidores", "conseguir seguidores", "best Instagram automation tool", "how to grow on Instagram automatically", "gain followers", "get followers".

 ---
 ## 🌟 **Key Features**